-In my daily life before I make any decision of consequence I always ask myself the following question: "Will my doing (insert specific action here) benefit me or my family in any way?".
-If the answer to that question is "No”.
-Then I don't do whatever it is I was considering doing.
+In my daily life, before I make any decision of consequence, I always ask myself the following question: "Will my doing (insert specific action here) benefit my family or me in any way?".
+If the answer to that question is "No." Then I don't do whatever it is I was considering doing.
 Next, I will ask myself if there are any benefits to the action if there are any negative consequences that come along with those benefits.
 This is where we as human beings run into problems.

-So much of our lives are spent deciding if performing a certain activity was worth it or not.
-A phrase I think about often is: "Was the juice worth the squeeze”?
-Basically, we as functioning adults need to ask ourselves was the effort to do something worth it in the long run?
+So much of our lives are spent deciding if performing a particular activity was worth it or not.
+A phrase I think about often is: "Was the juice worth the squeeze"?
+We as functioning adults need to ask ourselves, was the effort to do something worth it in the long run?

 In a divorce case, I have had the opportunity to represent a wide array of folks that live in our community.
 Most of them were active to one degree or another in the world of social media.
-Older or younger, male or female it did not matter.
-We live in a world where social media is prevalent and when you family and friends are active you become active as well.
+Older or younger, male or female, it did not matter.
+We live in a world where social media is prevalent, and when your family and friends are active, you become involved as well.

 Most social media usage is harmless.
-Posting photographs, commenting on how big the grandkids have become, etc. Nothing that requires second thought.
-This is the pinnacle of social media use in my opinion.
-Where all you receive are beneficial results of the usage I can't argue against it.
-A quick perusal once a day for your family and friends and then the laptop screen is closed and you are on to the rest of your non-digital life.
-I don't see much of an opportunity for there to be negative consequences associated with this behavior.
+You post photographs, comment on how big the grandkids have become, etc. Nothing that requires a second thought.
+This is the pinnacle of social media use, in my opinion.
+All you receive are beneficial results of the usage, and I can't argue against it.
+A quick perusal once a day for your family and friends, and then the laptop screen is closed, and you are on to the rest of your non-digital life.
+I don't see much of an opportunity for adverse consequences of this behavior.

 Risks associated with social media use are plentiful

 However, social media can take on more negative attributes for some people.
 Unfortunately, I have seen men and women stray from their marriages due to the availability of social media in their lives.
 Perhaps their marriages may have failed anyways, but social media allowed a spouse to reunite with an old girl/boyfriend, and then the rest is history.